tobyhodges/fair-research-software/episodes/00-introduction.md

 for publication.
 Even formulas in spreadsheets are considered code - they are a form of computer programming in that allow you to create, calculate, and change data sets in a number of different ways.
-So, software is not reserved for [computational science](https://en.wikipedia.org/wiki/Computational_science), also known as scientific computing, and “traditional” uses of computing capabilities and infrastructures (e.g. simulations and computational methods) to understand and solve complex physical problems any more.
+So, software is not reserved for [computational science](https://en.wikipedia.org/wiki/Computational_science) (aka scientific computing) and “traditional” uses of computing capabilities and infrastructures (e.g. simulations and computational methods) any more.
-Nor its use is restricted to the "hard" sciences - the use of research software is ubiquitous and fairly even across all disciplines [ssi survey ref].
+Nor its use is restricted to "hard" sciences - the use of research software is ubiquitous and fairly even across all disciplines [ssi survey ref].

-Research software is also widely developed - researchers do not just use “off the shelf” software, the majority of researchers develop their own.
+Research software is also widely developed - researchers do not just use “off the shelf” software and the majority of researchers develop their own.
-In order to be able to produce quality software that outputs correct and verifiable results and that can be reused - this course teaches good practises and reproducible working methods that are agnostic of a programming language (although we will use Python as an example language) and hopefully demonstrate how programming tasks should be approached, ultimately providing researchers with the tools and knowledge to feel confident when writing good quality and FAIR software to support their research.
+In order to be able to produce quality software that outputs correct and verifiable results and that can be reused over time - researchers require training.
+This course teaches good practises and reproducible working methods that are agnostic of a programming language (although we will use Python code as examples) and aims to provide researchers with the tools and knowledge to feel confident when writing good quality and sustainable software to support their research.
+Typically, we think of such software as being FAIR.

 ## FAIR software

 FAIR stands for Findable, Accessible, Interoperable, and Reusable and comprises a set of principles designed to increase the visibility and usefulness of your research to others.
 The FAIR data principles [ref] are widely known and applied today.
-Similar FAIR principles [ref] have now been defined for software too - in general, they mean:
+Similar FAIR principles [ref] have now been defined for software too.
+In general, they mean:

 * Findable - software and its associated metadata must be easy to discover by humans and machines alike.
 * Accessible - in order to reuse software, software and its metadata must be retrievable.
-* Interoperable - software must interact other software by exchanging data and/or metadata through standardised protocols and application programming interfaces
+* Interoperable - when interacting with other software it must be done by exchanging data and/or metadata through standardised protocols and application programming interfaces (APIs).
 * Reusable - software should be usable (can be executed) and reusable (can be understood, modified, built upon, or incorporated into other software).